 [END EXHIBIT]

 Many policymakers prefer visual displays.
 Typically one plots the data using the probability of the outcome before and after enrollment.
 Before enrollment in the program, the rate is 50 percent positive for cases and 50 percent positive for controls.
 This is the overlapping point in exhibit 15.10, and it shows that before enrollment in the program, cases and controls had the same rate of falls.
-In the follow-up period, the percent of patients experiencing a fall changes.
+In the follow-up period, the percentage of patients experiencing a fall changes.
 Both groups have a decline in the rate of falls, but the decline is more in the cases than controls.

 [INSERT EXHIBIT]